 Russ Phillips has been scribbling down his thoughts about beer for too many years.
 Along with running CraftCans.com he is also a contributor to BCCA's Magazine, CanTech International Magazine, and CraftBeer.Com.
 He is a member of the North American Guild of Beer Writers and a big fan of all things craft beer.
 He lives with his wife, two kids, and two dogs in Portland, Maine.
 He works a real job to pay his bills.
-His first book CANNED!: Artwork of the Modern American Beer Can is due out in the fall of 2013!
+In 2014 he released his first book, CANNED!: Artwork of the Modern American Beer Can and is currently working on Vol II.

 Kelly Phillips was instrumental in designing much of the framework for the site from scratch and continues to play a behind the scenes role when it comes to design and layout.
 He also came up with the logo for CraftCans.Com.
 He lives with his wife and cats in Stockholm, Sweden.
 He works a real job to pay his bills.

 Trent Reinke is our "Midwest Can Man".
 An experienced can collector and serious craft beer lover, he provides writeups and reviews.
 He lives with his family in Michigan.
 He works a real job to pay his bills.

 Why a website totally devoted to canned beer?